port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/examples.md

 Done! soon, you will be able to see any `Elastic Beanstalk applications and environments`.

-## Mapping Cloudformation Stacks
+## Mapping CloudFormation Stacks

-In this step-by-step example, you will export your `Cloudformation Stacks` to Port.
+In this step-by-step example, you will export your `CloudFormation Stacks` to Port.

 1. Create the following Port blueprint:

-   - **Cloudformation Stack** - will represent Cloudformation Stacks from the AWS account.
+   - **CloudFormation Stack** - will represent CloudFormation Stacks from the AWS account.

-  You may use the following definitions:
+  You may use the following definition:

   <details>
-  <summary> CloudformationStack blueprint </summary>
+  <summary> CloudFormationStack blueprint </summary>

   ```json showLineNumbers
   {